minio/docs/source/reference/minio-mc/mc-license-register.rst

    Path to the license file to use for registering the deployment.

-   You must first :ref:`download the license file <minio-subnet-license-file-download>` for the account.
+   You must first download the license file for the account from |SUBNET|.

+   #.
+Log in to |SUBNET|
+   #.
+Go to the :guilabel:`Deployments` tab
+   #.
+Select the :guilabel:`License` button near the top of the page on the right side of the account statistics information box
+   #.
+Select the copy button to the right of the license field to copy the key value to your clipboard or
+      select the :guilabel:`Download` button to save a txt file of the license locally

 .. mc-cmd:: --name
    :optional: